flathub-infra/documentation/docs/02-for-app-authors/02-requirements.md

 source type.
 Any part of the application such as the name or icon must not violate any trademarks and must be distinct.

+License must be correctly declared in the metainfo file and must match with license information available in its source.

 ## Permissions

 Static permissions should be limited as much as possible and applications